 Did the application receive all the information it needs, such as groups or user profile attributes?

-Did you whitelist your logout redirect URLs?
+Did you add your logout redirect URLs to the allow list?
 If you are using a redirect URL in a logout call it must be registered in either the tenant or application settings.

 If you need federated logout, did you append the